 Best Car Insurance Options for Uber Drivers and Lyft Drivers

-If you’re looking for rideshare insurance, we’ve made it easy to learn about the options in your state on the page below.
+If you’re looking for the best rideshare insurance, we’ve made it easy to learn about the options in your state on the page below.
+Make sure to get several rideshare insurance quotes from the agents below.
 There are still a few states that don’t have rideshare friendly options, but we keep this page updated as new options are added every week, so be sure to check back frequently!

 If you’re just learning about rideshare insurance and not sure why you need it, it’s because as a rideshare driver, you need to be especially mindful about the risks and insurance limits in your state.
 There are many states where there isn’t an officially recognized rideshare insurance policy and, although you may still be covered by Uber/Lyft, your personal insurer may drop you for being a rideshare driver.
 You don’t want your income stream cut off before rent is due next month!